KittiKovacs/Quahog_Bulletin-MS3/README.md

 ### Testing against the user stories

-As user 1 I am able to create new posts in different categories from my profile or the category's page.
+As user 1 I am able to create new posts in different categories from my profile or the category's page by clicking on the Create post icon.
+I am taken to the Create Post page where I can fill in a form and upload an image.

-As user 2 I am able to upload a photo to my post from my computer when creating or editing the post.
+As user 2 I am able to upload a photo to my post from my computer when creating or editing the post by clicking on the Upload image button.

 As user 3 I can edit or delete my posts.
+I can access these features from my my Profile page in the My posts section by hovering over the Floating Action Button in the top left corner of each post and choosing the relevant icon.
+Alternatively, I can view my post and access these options from here.

-As user 4 I can see announcements created by the city council by clicking on the relevant link on the Boards page or in the navbar.
+As user 4 I can see announcements created by the city council by clicking on the Announcements link on the Boards page or in the navbar.
+I am not able to create a new post in this category.

-As user 5 I can to see what other users posted in each category by selecting the relevant category's page.
-Each post is displayed on a card on a light yellow background and contains a link which allows me to read the full post.
+As user 5 I can to see what other users posted in each category by selecting the relevant category's page from the navigation bar's dropdown or from visiting the Boards page (see all  navigation option).
+Each post is displayed on a card on a light yellow background and contains a link which takes me to a page where I can read the full post.

-As user 6 I can save other users' posts by moving my mouse over the floating action button and clicking on the save icon.
-They are displayed in my profile page from where I can remove them
+As user 6 I can save other users' posts by moving my mouse over the floating action button on the top left of the card and clicking on the save icon.
+They are displayed in my profile page from where I can remove them in the same fashion, by clicking the - button.

-As user 7 I can see who created each post just by looking at each card or clicking on "view post".
+As user 7 I can see who created each post just by looking at each card or clicking on "view post" to reveal the full post content.

 As Admin I can create a new category from the Boards page and upload a cover image for the card representing the category.
+As Admin I also have an extra icon in the navigation bar "Create category".

-As user 9 who is in a hurry I can use the search field on the category's page to filter the posts for certain keywords.
+As user 9 who is in a hurry I can use the search field on each category's page to filter the posts for certain keywords.
+I can save posts as favorites so I can find them easily later on my Profile page.

 As  user 10 who is not a resident I am allowed see what's going on in the city without logging in.
 I have access to categories and can view the posts, however I can't interact with them as registered users can.